jeff4/a4-paper/src/content/blog/2017-07-24-hbr-ai-business.md

   - ai
 ogImage: ""
 description:
-  Short link to Brynjolfsson and McAfee
+  Short link to Brynjolfsson and McAfee.

 ---